Living well together discussion prompts

-'Living Well Together' has been a thread running through Inter Faith Week since 2011.
+'Living Well Together' has been a thread running through Inter Faith Week since 2011, and these prompts have been popular ever since.

 - What does it mean to live well together?